vs65497/Tactile-Sensor/README.md

 1. **Object Detection** - Using the previously trained YOLOv5 model.
 2. **Deformations** - A tensor of detected deformations is created.
 3. **Annotate Depths** - Given these deformations, we manually annotate depths and add the data to the tensor.
-4. **Reshape Tensor** - Add more fields to the tensor to give the next neural network more features to train on.
+4. **Reshape Tensor** - Adds more fields to the tensor to give the next neural network more features to train on.
 5. **Normalize Data** - This gives the neural network a battery ability to compare each data point.
 6. **Train Deep Neural Network (DNN)** - Using a DNN with a single fully connected layer, with 100 neurons, we pass a tensor with 9 features in and expect to receive one output - _depth_.
-I did not tune hyperparameters for this experiment.
-And I did not experiment with parameters due to time constraints.
+Hyperparameters and parameters are not tuned for this experiment.

 <img src="https://qph.cf2.quoracdn.net/main-qimg-6f8d8e883d420ae86036f0e2a00f4161-lq" width=400><br />
 _Image_: https://www.quora.com/Why-dont-we-initialize-the-weights-of-a-neural-network-to-zero<br />